zweifeln/zweifeln.github.io/_posts/2019-03-03-Copyright-Riotcop.md

 Photo: Konstanze Burkhart
 </div>

-Yesterday I went to the <a href="https://berlingegen13.wordpress.com/">"BerlinGegen13"-demonstration</a> and planned an art performance containing taking pictures and of protest signs and confronting protesters about potential copyright violations of their signs - as the distopian future character "Copyright-Riotcop" that I portraied some time ago for the collectively written theater play <a href="https://c-atre.de/produktionen/copyriot/">"The Time is Right"</a>.
+Yesterday I went to the <a href="https://berlingegen13.wordpress.com/">"BerlinGegen13"-demonstration</a> and planned an art performance containing taking pictures of protest signs and confronting protesters about potential copyright violations of their signs - as the distopian future character "Copyright-Riotcop" that I portraied some time ago for the collectively written theater play <a href="https://c-atre.de/produktionen/copyriot/">"The Time is Right"</a>.

 The theater play is about time travel and a way over the top copyright, that acutally destroyes art itself.
 So pretty much, <a href="https://juliareda.eu/2019/02/eu-copyright-final-text/">what the upload filters may become<a>.
 So that is why I felt that this art intervention is very precise to the point.